 We don't always get a lot of opportunities to just make some fucking noise and unleash our beast mode.
 Dropping the weights and hearing that big thundering sound doesn't just sound cool.
 It feels cool.
 Like, really fucking cool.
 It gives you that sense of like, "Yeah I'm a bad ass.
 I just lifted that shit" and not in a bro-y or douche-y kind of way, but more in a "I'm feeling strong and unfuckable within a world that's always fucking with ME!"

 Yeah, it can be a little loud and sometimes a little intimidating, especially for newbie gym people.
 Still, I think it's an important thing to teach members not just because of safety reasons (sometimes the best thing to do is get the fuck outta the lift and just safely drop it), but also because it's our duty as your coaches to strengthen you not only physically, but fucking spiritually too.

 So go on and not only lift that shit, but "drop the mic" on 'em!

 - Other responsibilities will not get in the way of your workout.

 - Morning workouts wake you up.

 - They also help you sleep better at night.

-- Working out first thing in the morning on an empty stomach can burn up to 20% more body fat, but of course eat within an hour of finishing your workout.
+- Working out first thing in the morning on an empty stomach can burn up to 20% more body fat (but be sure to eat within an hour of finishing your workout).

 Evening Workout Perks

 - Body temp is important and your body temp is the highest in the evening, which means your body is nice and warm instead of cold and stiff in the morning.
-Good to also know if you have injuries or mobility issues.
-If you workout in the morning, you gotta be hella warm.
+This is good to know if you have injuries or mobility issues.
+If you work out in the morning, you gotta be hella warm.